Vítor Tormena: Braga

-On 13 June 2019, Tormena signed a five-year deal at S.C.
-Braga.
+On 13 June 2019, Tormena signed a five-year deal at Braga.
 He made his debut on 15 August as a 71st-minute substitute for Pablo in a 3–1 win (7–3 aggregate) over Brøndby IF in the UEFA Europa League third qualifying round – his continental debut.
 He played only eight other games through the whole season, including the 1–0 win over Porto in the Taça da Liga final on 25 January 2020; he was affected by two injuries, which he described as the first of his career.

-Tormena scored his first goal on 3 December 2020, opening a 4–2 win at AEK Athens F.C. in the UEFA Europa League, putting Braga into the last 16.
-Eleven days later, as a substitute, he netted again in a 7–0 win at Clube Olímpico do Montijo in the fourth round of the Taça de Portugal.
-The following 20 January, he netted the winner in a 2–1 League Cup semi-final win over S.L.
-Benfica, and played in the final loss to Sporting CP.
+Tormena scored his first goal on 3 December 2020, opening a 4–2 win at AEK Athens in the UEFA Europa League, putting Braga into the last 16.
+Eleven days later, as a substitute, he netted again in a 7–0 win at Olímpico Montijo in the fourth round of the Taça de Portugal.
+The following 20 January, he netted the winner in a 2–1 League Cup semi-final win over Benfica, and played in the final loss to Sporting CP.

 On 14 April 2022, Tormena was sent off just before half time in a Europa League quarter-final second leg away to Rangers, for a foul on Kemar Roofe; James Tavernier converted the penalty as the Scots won 3–1 to overturn Braga's 1–0 win in the first game.
-He scored his first league goal for the club on 3 September in a home win over local rivals Vitória de Guimarães, with the last touch of the game in the eighth minute of added time; on 13 November he and Paulo Oliveira were sent off at the end of a 2–1 win at Portimonense.
-The following 16 February he was again sent off in a European defeat as the team lost 4–0 at home to ACF Fiorentina in the UEFA Europa Conference League knockout round play-off; his foul on Luka Jović was initially given a yellow card until video assistant referee review.
+He scored his first league goal for the club on 3 September in a home win over local rivals Vitória S.C., with the last touch of the game in the eighth minute of added time; on 13 November he and Paulo Oliveira were sent off at the end of a 2–1 win at Portimonense.
+The following 16 February he was again sent off in a European defeat as the team lost 4–0 at home to Fiorentina in the UEFA Europa Conference League knockout round play-off; his foul on Luka Jović was initially given a yellow card until video assistant referee review.

+Krasnodar

+On 18 August 2023, Russian Premier League club Krasnodar announced the signing of Tormena on a four-year contract, for a reported fee of €3 million.